 After the Korean War, Lee increased his business into textiles and opened the largest wool mill in Korea.
 He focused heavily on industrialization with the aim of helping his country rebuild itself after the war.

 During that period his business benefited from new protectionist policies adopted by the Korean government.

-It aims to help large domestic conglomerates by protecting them from competition and sharing them with easy financing.
+It aims to help large domestic conglomerates by protecting them from the competition and sharing them with easy financing.

 Throughout the 1970s, the industry expanded its textile manufacturing process.

 To cover all production lines—from raw materials to end products—to better compete in the textile industry.

 New industrial subsidiaries such as Samsung Heavy Industries, Samsung Shipbuilding, And Samsung Precision Company, Samsung Techwin, were founded.